Valokoodari/CubeSolver/docs/implementation.md

   - There's no pruning tables at all with Kociemba's algorithm as I couldn't figure out how to calculate the symmetries.
   - There are only partial pruning tables for Korf's algorithm as I couldn't get the generation fast enough.
+Complete tables would help by a lot.
 - A GUI would probably make the program a bit more accessible.
 - Even the binaries built with pyinstaller still require some external libraries to be installed.